Last Updated 7.10.25. (G)

 1. Average global income will shrink by 23%.
 (1)

-2. Global warming will facilitate a massive transfer of value and wealth from the hotter parts of the earth to the cooler parts.
+2. Global warming will facilitate a massive transfer of value and wealth from the hotter parts of the Earth to the cooler parts.
 At least initially, countries like Russia, Mongolia, Canada, and possibly the northernmost parts of the U.S. will see significant economic benefits.
-Most of Europe will do slightly better, even though parts will suffer severe droughts.
-The U.S. and China will do slightly worse, mainly because the southern and western parts of the United States will be in a heat and/or drought crisis.
+Most of Europe will fare slightly better, although some regions will experience severe droughts.
+The U.S. and China are expected to perform slightly worse, primarily due to the heat and/or drought crisis affecting the southern and western parts of the United States.
 All of Africa, Asia, South America, and the Middle East will be economically ravaged.

 3. U.S. gross domestic product per person will drop by 36%.
 (2)

 4. Inflation will continually rise (reaching up to 100% in the final phases of the Climageddon Scenario) (3).
-This rising inflation is due to having to repair the ever-escalating, near-continuous damage from ever-more global warming-related natural disasters as they expand across local, regional, national, and global areas.
-Repairing these continuous and escalating natural disasters will create an ever-increasing need for resources that will grow ever-scarcer.
-The needed repairs and the resource scarcity will continually push prices and inflation higher and higher.
+This rising inflation is due to the need to repair the ever-escalating, near-continuous damage from increasingly global warming-related natural disasters as they expand across local, regional, national, and global areas.
+Repairing these continuous and escalating natural disasters will create an ever-increasing need for resources that will become increasingly scarce.
+The need for repairs and resource scarcity will continually push prices and inflation higher and higher.

 The financial costs of global warming will rise with each rising degree of average global temperature.
 However, global warming costs are likely to increase rapidly in an exponential curve rather than linearly.

 The estimated differences in total global warming costs are derived from different inputs, assumptions, and computer models.
 As you will soon discover, no matter what estimates you choose to use, the escalating costs of global warming will put an unbearable, steadily increasing burden on the citizens and nations of the world.
-When you read these cost estimates, remember that none of these estimates place any dollar value on the massive predicted loss of human life.
+When you read these cost estimates, remember that none of them place a dollar value on the massive predicted loss of human life.

 It will be horrendously costly to repair, rebuild, relocate, or construct both current and new infrastructure, homes, and businesses for the first time.
 The Stern Review in 2006 estimated that the rising costs of escalating global warming will grow to 5% or more of the gross domestic product of all the nations on Earth.
 (Gross domestic product [GDP] is a monetary measure of the value of all goods and services produced in a given period [quarterly or yearly].)